 - You paid a deposit on an eligible item but didn’t receive it.

 - You paid for and received an eligible item that you can’t legally own because:

 - You paid for and received an eligible item with undisclosed damage, provided the cost of necessary repairs exceeds $1,500 and the item was advertised as being less than 10 years old.
-The program covers only defects and damages that prevent the equipment from functioning, not defects or damage that are cosmetic or not critical to operate the equipment
+The program covers only defects and damages that prevent the equipment from functioning, not defects or damages that are cosmetic or not critical to operating the equipment.

 What’s not covered

 The following situations are not covered by BEPP: